MicrosoftDocs/win32/desktop-src/direct3dhlsl/t1darray-samplegrad-s-float-float-float-int-float-uint-.md

 ---
 title: SampleGrad::SampleGrad(S,float,float,float,int,float,uint) function
 description: Samples a texture, using a gradient to influence the way the sample location is calculated, with an optional value to clamp sample level-of-detail (LOD) values to.
-Returns status about the operation. ms.assetid: 8F0D2A4E-37A9-4141-9EE7-2AACBB29E3C2
+Returns status about the operation. | SampleGrad::SampleGrad(S,float,float,float,int,float,uint) function ms.assetid: 8F0D2A4E-37A9-4141-9EE7-2AACBB29E3C2
 keywords:
 - SampleGrad function HLSL